 Citi is an advertising partner.
 Info about the Discover it® Secured has been collected independently by ValuePenguin.
 The issuer did not provide the details, nor is it responsible for their accuracy.

-Discover just announced the launch of a new secured credit card option: the Discover it® Secured.
+Discover has a great secured credit card option: the Discover it® Secured.
 The card provides both the ability to earn cash back rewards on every purchase, as well as the chance to establish/re-build one’s credit history.
 These features, combined with the fact that the card has no annual fee, makes the Discover it® Secured one of the best credit cards for people with bad credit.

 |Good For…||Bad For…|